 We do not intend to duplicate services or resources that are already provided in the community but instead try to help educate those in our community about resources that are available.
 Our hope is for needs to be met within our community as we work together communicating the needs and matching them with available resources.
 We take a holistic approach to meeting needs and believe that as Christians we can express God’s love in all we do and say.

 One Community Now is a faith-based non-profit organization.
-We believe as Christians, we are commanded in Luke 10:27 to love God with all their heart, soul, mind, and strength and to love our neighbors as ourselves.
+We believe as Christians, we are commanded in Luke 10:27 to love God with all our heart, soul, mind, and strength and to love our neighbors as ourselves.
 If we love our neighbors as ourselves, we will truly be concerned with their welfare; both physically and spiritually.
 We will want to help our neighbor live a more abundant, meaningful life here on earth, and to share how they can have eternal life.

 Jesus made a startling statement in Matthew 25:34-40.
 He asserted that as we give food and drink to those in need, take in strangers, clothe the naked, visit the sick and those in prisons, we are doing these things to Him.
 Most of us would find it easy to do these things for Christ, and even for our own family, but Jesus says we must even do them for the lowliest of people, including those we don’t know or may even despise.
 We are called to serve all men.